zhangmaxu/terraform_microk8s/README.md

 ## Stage 4
-Confirm which region you want to depoly(e.g. "us-east-1a", "us-east-1b")
-Please create key pair in advance
+Confirm the name of pem

-4.1 copy the pem to path: /Prod/xxx.pem
+4.1 native to Prod > variables.tf
-4.2 copy the name of pem to /Prod/variables.tf > var.key_name
+4.2 change the value of var.key_pair_file